csxeba/Artifactorium/Readme.md

 The special string 'NOW' will be replaced by the current date and time.

 ### Registering paths

-After an instance has been created, we can register subdirectories, which can be used to store and separate different artifacts of an experiment by using
+After an instance has been created, subdirectories can be registered, for storing and separating different artifacts of an experiment.

 ```python
 artifactorium.register_path(property_name="tensorboard", path="logs/tensorboard")